Birpur, Supaul

 Neighbouring areas are Basantpur, Bhimnagar, Kataiya Power House, which is a hydro power plant, { 𝘼𝙖𝙯𝙖𝙙 𝘾𝙡𝙪𝙗 𝙃𝙚𝙧𝙤 𝘾𝙝𝙤𝙬𝙠 } Hriday Nagar, Bhavanipur, Sitapur Nearest railway head from Birpur is Raghopur in the south and Forbesganj and Jogbani in the east.
 There is direct train from Jogbani to Kolkata and Delhi.
 Jogbani is well connected from Birpur.
 One can easily reach Jogbani via auto or buses which are available at Gol Chowk and bus stand.
 The train to Delhi is called Seemanchal Express.
 The train to Kolkata is Jogbani Kolkata Express.

 Birpur is well-connected to nearby areas through regular bus services.
-Direct bus services are available towards Sharsha, Purnea, Delhi, Patna & Darbhanga.
+Direct bus services are available towards Saharsa, Purnea, Delhi, Patna & Darbhanga.

 Lalit Narayan Mishra used to live in Birpur.

 Demographics

-Population of Children with age of 0-6 is 2974 which is 14.92% of total population of Birpur (NP).
-In Birpur Nagar Panchayat, Female Sex Ratio is of 864 against state average of 918.
-Moreover Child Sex Ratio in Birpur is around 973 compared to Bihar state average of 935.
-Literacy rate of Birpur city is 79.91% higher than state average of 61.80%.
-In Birpur, Male literacy is around 86.67% while female literacy rate is 71.92%. as per census 2011.
+The population of children aged 0-6 is 2974 which is 14.92% of total population of Birpur (NP).
+In Birpur Nagar Panchayat, the female sex ratio is 864 against state average of 918.
+Moreover the child sex ratio in Birpur is around 973 compared to Bihar state average of 935. literacy rate of Birpur city is 79.91% higher than the state average of 61.80%.
+In Birpur, male literacy is around 86.67% while the female literacy rate is 71.92%. as per census 2011.

 Medical facility

 There is one Sub divisional hospital under the administrative control of Bihar Govt.
 Earlier this hospital was under the administrative control of Koshi Project.
 Local people had started a movement in 2015 to convert it into a sub- divisional hospital for better facilities and in early 2016 got success.
-Notable doctors- Dr. Avinash Sinha Dr. V. K. Gupta Dr. V. K. Singh, Dr. Pushpa Pathak, Dr. Mayank Ranjan, Dr. M Dubey Dr. A. K. Jha and Dr. Kaushal Kishore.
-There is also one Physiotherapy Clinic equipped with modern equipments and machines, established by Dr. Manas Jha and inaugurated by local MLA Mr. Niraj Kr Singh on 15 July 2013.
+There is also one Physiotherapy Clinic equipped with modern equipment and machines, established on 15 July 2013.